 When you coupled with your partner, you inherited his or her extended family.
 You may or may not like various members.
 Regardless, because of you love and respect your partner, you need to be pleasant with all of his or her extended family members.

 If you happen to like various members of your partner's extended family, consider this a wonderful bonus.
 However, it is not the criteria that should determine how you treat them.
-You should always treat them good, because this is what your partner needs.
+You should always treat them well, because this is what your partner needs.